In Sweden and in many other countries, nature reserves are one of the most common ways to protect valuable nature in the long term.

 Here you will find a selection of the fine nature reserves located in Gnosjö and Gislaveds municipalities.

-The nature reserve is almost 2000 ha large and has a rich bird life with, among other things, several nesting waders.
+The nature reserve is almost 2000 hectares large and has a rich bird life with, among other things, several nesting waders.
 On some moorholms there are really old coniferous forests and on the bog grows dwarf birch.
 During the Second World War, peat was broken on the bog and today the bog is drained through many ditches.
-During 2010-2015, a restoration project is underway aimed at restoring the moss to a more natural state.
+During 2010-2015, a restoration project was completed aiming at restoring the moss to a more natural state.
 Within the framework of the project, facilities are also being built for visitors, such as parking space, bird tower and a footbridge over the bog.
 The nature reserve is located between Anderstorp and Nissafors.

 The nature reserve Draven is located about 10 km north of Sunnaryd's ferry terminal at Lake Bolmen and is one of Sweden's most interesting bird areas.

 The lake has been restored to regain its character of plain lake with floods in ancient cultural landscape.
 It is now an important breeding ground for a wide range of birds, mainly ducks and waders.
-Among the best-known is the song swan, which began to breed here already in 1958.
-Other species seen at the Draven are trana, gray goose, red-bone, and more.
-At the lake there are two birdwatchers which makes it easier for you who want a bird cage.
-If you want to walk around parts of the whole lake, there is a walked path to walk on.
+Among the best-known is the whooper swan, which began to breed here already in 1958.
+Other species seen at the Draven are crane, graylag goose, redshank, and more.
+At the lake there are two towers to make it easier for bird watchers to behold the birds.
+If you want to walk around parts of the whole lake, there is an footbridge path to walk on.